LazyCoderForU/Maze_Runner_Game_Python/README.md

 ### Prerequisites
 - Python 3.10 or later
-- Docker and Docker Compose
+- Docker and Docker Compose (optional)

 ### Steps
 1. Clone the repository: